 Maximum productivity – something that everyone wants to reach but so few actually manage to achieve.
 Reason being, almost all of us procrastinate on different levels; from students to employees to freelancers, and even housewives.
 The fact is that you may end up doing ‘some’ part of your work, but reaching to your ‘maximum productivity’ would still be a vague notion.

 Well, stop disappointing yourself! because in this post I’m going to highlight some absolutely simple things that, if you practice daily, may ultimately lead you to be as productive in your daily life, as it is possible.
 Sounds interesting?
 Let’s dig into these tips.

-Read Also: 7 Ways To Greatly Increase Your Productivity
+Read Also: 7 Great Ways to Increase Your Productivity

 1. Have a disengagement ritual before going to bed